hkt74/js-genai/README.md

 **Purpose:**

-* This branch exclusively contains the static web content (documentation, web samples, etc.) deployed to the GitHub Pages site.
+* This branch exclusively contains the static web content (documentation, web samples, etc.) deployed to the GitHub Pages site

 **Workflow:**